amitdhongde/iot_wifi_esp8266/README.md

-# Home Automation with ESP8266 NodeMCU, WiFi based ON-OFF Relay
+# ON-OFF Relay Automation with ESP8266 NodeMCU over WiFi Network
 This is a simple Home Automation project using the DIY micro-controller (ESP8266) with firmware developed over arduino.
 This setup can be used to control the relay from any web browser using the wireless network.

 ## Step 1: Gather Materials